Timing, Fundamentals, and Diversification of NetEase Inc. (NTES) - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 8.49, NTES has a forward annual dividend rate of 1.55.
-Against a Trailing Annual Dividend Yield of 13.01%, it implies a Forward Annual Dividend Yield of 2.01%.
-The stock’s 5-year Average Dividend Yield is 1.15.
+NTES’s forward annual dividend rate is 1.55, up from 5.12 a year ago.
+Against a Trailing Annual Dividend Yield of 7.21%, it implies a Forward Annual Dividend Yield of 2.29%.
+The stock’s 5-year Average Dividend Yield is 1.13.
 The current Payout Ratio is 0.00% for NTES, which recently paid a dividend on Sep 15, 2022 with an ex-dividend date of Aug 30, 2022.
 Stock splits for the company last occurred on Oct 01, 2020 when the company split stock in a 5:1 ratio.

 Earnings Estimates